 To receive this credential, the student must complete a minimum of 13 credits and a maximum of 15 credits, depending if students take lab classes.
 All courses must be Sustainability Focused (SF) to apply to certificate.
 Honolulu Community College currently offers a sufficient number and range of Sustainability Focused courses to provide an academically rigorous certificate.
 New courses are certified each academic year.

-- 3 credits required from other disciplines (e.g. Humanities, Social Sciences, Language Arts, CTE programs)
+- 3 Credits required from other disciplines (e.g. Arts & Humanities, Social Sciences, Language Arts, Math & Business, CTE programs)

 Some SF courses can be used to meet more than one of the categories (e.g. Humanities or Hawaiian Studies) but no course can be applied to two categories; in other words, a course counts only once in fulfilling certificate requirements.